 · Airstream Basecamp X

 Compared to the Airstream Basecamp, the Airstream Basecamp X is the heaviest.
 The Basecamp X features a raised suspension, bigger off-road tires, rock guards, and solar panels on the roof, making it the ideal off-road camper for roughing it in the woods without really roughing it out all that much.
-When it comes to hauling outdoor goods to the most remote spots, the convertible bed and rear hatch come in handy.
+When hauling outdoor goods to the most remote spots, the convertible bed and rear hatch come in handy.
 To top it all off.
-Even the most jaded campers won’t mind roughing it with conveniences like a wet bath, a gas heater, and heated tanks for your cold boondocking escapades.
+Even the jaded campers won’t mind roughing it with conveniences like a wet bath, a gas heater, and heated tanks for your cold boondocking escapades.

 · Overland Taxa Cricket Outside